 The JWG has to monitor work progress in particular WGs and be responsible for harmonisation and consistency of individual chapters of the stress test self-assessment report.
 It will be also responsible for an effective solution of any potential issues between individual WGs.

-In cases of special interest, the JWG will in appropriate time report potential significant deviations from the Project plan to the SC and will cooperate on implementation of appropriate remedial actions.
+If necessary, the JWG will in appropriate time report potential significant deviations from the Project plan to the SC and will cooperate on implementation of appropriate remedial actions.
 The JWG will assist the WGs in reaching general consensus regarding possible issues that might arise during the Project implementation and in case of a need will make the relevant decisions.

-JWG meetings are foreseen to be held alongside with the Project workshops and/or progress meetings.
-Exceptionally, separate JWG meetings can be organised any time in the case of a need.
+JWG meetings are preferably foreseen to be held alongside with the Project workshops and/or progress meetings.
+Separate JWG meetings can be organised any time in the case of a need.

 The composition of the JWG has been established as follows, with Mr. Misak as a JWG leader: